whackney/Computer-Graphics-work/Assignment0_CPlusPlus/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name (At most 1 partner for this assignment): Ben Hackney, Nicolas Karayakaylar
+* Name and partners name (At most 1 partner for this assignment):
+	>Nicolas Karayakaylar, Ben Hackney
 * How many hours did it take you to complete this assignment?
-12
+	>Too many.
+12, maybe.
-* Did you collaborate or share ideas with any other students/TAs/Professors? no
+* Did you collaborate or share ideas with any other students/TAs/Professors?
+	>I did not.
+I wanted to!
+But I did not.
-* Did you use any external resources? stack overflow, c++.com
+* Did you use any external resources?
-  * stack overflow
-  * c++.com
-  * qt documentation
+	>I used a lot of StackOverflow.
+	>I also used a lot of GeeksForGeeks.
+	>And I used a bit of cplusplus.com.
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
-Being able to learn a ton about the variety of things I can do in c++
+	>The most interesting part was probably completing it--now that I have a working, bugless, engine, the possibilities for image editing are endless.

 ## Description